13 Nov Surveying Some of the World’s Most Diverse Reefs in the Banda Islands

 To further continue the establishment process of the Ay and Rhun Islands MPAs, and promote their effective management, research and data collection must be conducted to ensure that marine resource management is informed by the latest scientific data.

-From November 2-13, the Coral Triangle Center, with full support from the USAID Sustainable Ecosystem Advanced (SEA) Project, conducted parallel scientific assessments in Ay and Rhun Islands MPAs.
+From November 2-13, the Coral Triangle Center, with the support from the USAID Sustainable Ecosystem Advanced (SEA) Project and Margareth A. Cargill Philantrophies (MAC-P), conducted parallel scientific assessments in Ay and Rhun Islands MPAs.

 Socio-economic and perception monitoring surveys were conducted in four villages, with Ay and Rhun Villages as the main targets, and Kampung Baru and Selamon Village as the control villages.
 The survey included 30 household respondents in each village to gain insights into socio-economic factors, including demography, fisheries, marine tourism and traditional wisdom on coastal and marine resource management, as well as the community members’ concerns regarding the MPAs.
 The survey’s preliminary results indicated that the majority of the community members feel positively about marine conservation, and support the Ay and Rhun MPA designs and management plans, and understand the impact and benefits of marine conservation to their lives and livelihoods.